-The World Justice Project® (WJP) is an independent, multidisciplinary organization working to advance the rule of law worldwide.
+The World Justice Project® (WJP) is an independent, multidisciplinary organization working to create knowledge, build awareness, and stimulate action to advance the rule of law worldwide.

 Founded by William H. Neukom in 2006 as a presidential initiative of the American Bar Association (ABA), and with the initial support of 21 other strategic partners, the World Justice Project transitioned into an independent 501(c)(3) non-profit organization in 2009.
-Its offices are located in Washington, DC, and Seattle, WA, USA.
+Its offices are located in Washington DC, Seattle, Singapore, and Mexico City.